 Wash your cucumbers and pat them dry, then place them on your chopping board.

-Then using something heavy such as a cleaver, a food mallet or a rolling pin, whack the cucumbers so that they just burst open.
+Then using something heavy such as a cleaver, a food mallet or a rolling pin, whack the cucumbers.

 Then cut the cucumber pieces diagonally into small chunks; this way, there is more surface area for your dressing to penetrate.